Top 15 college football rivalries

 - Games played: 95

-One or both of these Big Ten teams were ranked in the top 25 nationally for the last decade when they played, so this rivalry is closely watched.
-Wisconsin has had more success lately, winning eight of the last 10 and chipping into Iowa's now-slim series lead.
-Wisconsin won the first contest in 1894 by a score of 44-0, but since then games have been markedly closer in score, with few precious blowouts—the last two coming in 1996 (Iowa on top) and 1998 (Wisconsin winning), when the teams traded 31-0 victories.
+With Big Ten teams on either side, this rivalry is closely watched, but it also doesn't have the usual off-field vitriol.
+Wisconsin has had more success lately, winning eight of the last 11.
+Wisconsin won the first contest in 1894 by a score of 44-0, but since then, games have been markedly closer in score, with few precious blowouts—the last two coming in 1996 (Iowa on top) and 1998 (Wisconsin winning), when the teams traded 31-0 victories.
 Each year, the winning team earns the Heartland Trophy, which depicts a brass bull.

 - First game at major college level: Nov.
 10, 1917